chef-boneyard/chef-provisioning/README.md

     git clone https://github.com/jkeiser/chef-metal.git
     cd chef-metal
     rake install

     cd chef-metal
-    chef-client -z -o myapp::vagrant,myapp::linux,myapp::small
+    chef-client -z -o stacks::vagrant,os::linux,pods::small

-This will create two vagrant precise64 linux boxes, "mario" and "luigi1", in `~/machinetest`, bootstrapped to an empty runlist.
-For Windows, you can replace `myapp::linux` with `myapp::windows`, but you'll need your own Windows vagrant box to do that (licensing!).
+This will create two vagrant precise64 linux boxes, "mario" and "luigi1", in `vms/`, bootstrapped to an empty runlist.
+For Windows, you can replace `os::linux` with `os::windows`, but you'll need your own Windows vagrant box to do that (licensing!).

+You an also try

+    chef-client -z o pods::tiered

+This will provision two servers, a front-end and back-end, intended for a tiered Enterprise Chef setup.

 What Is Chef Metal?
 -------------------